The Idaho Reports Staff

 Melissa Davlin and Aaron Kunz come from different backgrounds and different mediums, but both bring track records of journalistic excellence to the Idaho Reports table.

 Melissa Davlin comes from the world of print news.
 She studied English at the University of Idaho and put those narrative skills to work at the Twin Falls Times-News.
-Melissa has covered the Idaho Legislature for the past three years, breaking major stories and keeping the residents of Magic Valley informed and engaged with their legislature.
+Melissa has covered the Idaho Legislature since 2012, breaking major stories and keeping the residents of Idaho informed and engaged with their legislature.
 She believes in making Idaho politics more accessible to citizens while providing historical perspectives and in-depth analysis on big-picture implications.

-Davlin also spearheaded a project on Bhutanese refugees who resettled in Idaho.
+In 2011, Davlin spearheaded a project on Bhutanese refugees who resettled in Idaho.
 While in Nepal, she interviewed refugees, aid workers and government officials about the plight of the Bhutanese.
-She visited three refugee camps, including one recently ravaged by a devastating fire, and followed the resettlement of several families from the plains of southeast Nepal to Idaho's Magic Valley.
+She visited three refugee camps and followed the resettlement of several families from the plains of southeast Nepal to Idaho's Magic Valley.
 She also covered the 2010 deployment and subsequent return of the Idaho National Guard 116th Cavalry Brigade Combat Team, following families through the process of preparing for deployment and the transition back to life at home.
+Davlin has received multiple awards for her work, including the 2015 Broadcast Reporter of the Year from the Idaho Press Club.

 Aaron Kunz comes from the world of technology.
 He has been in broadcast since 1993, when he got a job as a board operator at a radio station in Blackfoot.
 He joined the Army and then, in 2000, got his first job as a television reporter.